'Mathematics is not about numbers, equations, computations, or algorithms: it is about UNDERSTANDING' - William Paul Thurston

 These help us to demonstrate our understanding of the key knowledge and skills we are exploring.

-Vocab Vik is another Maths character who helps us to explore our understanding but this time, he provides us with mathematically correct vocabulary so we can ensure we are mastering each skill.
-When reasoning, or simply explaining our thoughts, Vik helps us to articulate our understanding and we can begin to make links to other skills.
+Vocab Vic is another Maths character who helps us to explore our understanding but this time, he provides us with mathematically correct vocabulary so we can ensure we are mastering each skill.
+When reasoning, or simply explaining our thoughts, Vik helps us to articulate our understanding so we can begin to make links to other skills.